angadhn/MySite/_notes/Thoreau.md

 [^17]: I mean that it should not disrupt the common person on the street; I do not buy into, for example, Extinction Rebellion's protests to shut down the tube.
 It disrupts the daily commuter more than the corporations, who are possibly just mildly irritated.

 [^18]: SPOILER: He does end up in prison, which he describes in a very funny way in his essay.

+[^19]: So employers are like Uber; a middle man between governments and citizens.